 Johnson’s study — large, rigorous and randomized — would really put the hypothesis to the test.
 Involving 390 participants from 12 senior centers in the San Francisco Bay area, the Community of Voices study is unique in a few ways.

-Another difference is the deliberate recruitment of ethnically-diverse older adults.
+Johnson also placed a focus on the recruitment of ethnically-diverse older adults as research participants.
 By 2030, nearly half of people over 65 are expected to come from diverse racial and ethnic backgrounds.

 After participants were recruited, they were screened and given assessments that would be remeasured at six and 12 months.
 Participants needed to be 60 or older and have adequate vision and hearing and fluency in English or Spanish.
 People with significant cognitive impairment were excluded.
 Of the nearly 400 participants, 55 percent had not sung in a choir as an adult.